- Menu -

 However, the first green shoots of spring also herald the arrival of a new threat: weeds, commencing a six-month war that every gardener must fight!

 June and July mark the start of the harvest, which stretches through until September.
 Fruits and Vegetables start to ripen, and the results of the team's springtime efforts begin to appear in the Visitor Centre's kitchens.
-The greenhouses too require particular attention at this time, as the gardeners tend to tomatoes, peppers and chillies to maintain both the kitchen's and the eatBute Farm Shop's stocks.
+The greenhouses too require particular attention at this time, as the gardeners tend to tomatoes, peppers and chillies to maintain the kitchen's stocks.
 Finally, the harvest concludes with the collection of seeds to ensure a supply for next year's herbaceous borders and shrubs.

 Bonfires dot the policies once more, as the beds are cleared and leaves collected.
 Onions and garlic are still to be lifted and tied, and the potato beds tended to for the coming year.
 However, life resumes in the vegetable beds, which come to host a medley of sprouts, Cavalero Nero, turnips and parsnips for warm winter meals.
 Activity never ceases, as the gardener's last duties become punctuated with festivities, including making wreaths and bringing hyacinths and winter house plants inside.